imAsparky/django-cookiecutter/docs/source/how-tos/how-to-contribute.rst

 .. note::

-    The commands to create a virtual environment below will use the default Python version in your Operating System.
+    The commands to create a virtual environment below will use Python version 3.11.
+The minumum version for `django-cookiecutter` is `Python 3.10` because `Structural Pattern Matching <https://peps.python.org/pep-0636/>`_ is used.

     If you prefer another python version installed on your computer, you can replace `python3` with `python3.n`, where n is the version number.